fsquillace/junest/README.md

 ## Could not change the root directory in pacman

-> **Q**: In ns fakeroot mode when installing package I get the following error:

-    could not change the root directory (Operation not permitted)
-    error: command failed to execute correctly

-> **A**: This is one of the last step executed in `pacman`.
-> In any case, the package will still be installed correctly even though this
-> message is showed.
-> If you use `sudo`
-> instead, the error should not appear given that the fake sudo script uses
-> `fakechroot` internally.

 ## No servers configured for repository ##

 > **Q**: Why I cannot install packages?